sunfounder/pidog/docs/source/index.rst

 The Light Board on the chest can emit colorful light effects, and with the speaker equipped with the robot HAT, PiDog can express emotions such as happiness and excitement.
 In addition, PiDog is also equipped with a sound direction sensor and a 6-DOF IMU module to realize more complex and interesting usage scenarios.

-This document includes the list and assembly pdf, hardware introduction and PiDog programming.

 If you have any questions, please send an email to service@sunfounder.com and we will respond as soon as possible.